Skip to main content

-started with computer vision in AI using Python:
+Computer vision in AI using python

 Here are the key steps to get started with computer vision in AI using Python:

 1.> Install OpenCV: OpenCV is a popular computer vision library in Python.
+You can install it using pip command:

 pip install opencv-python